TAJIKISTAN: Impunity for torturers continues

 Impunity for Muslim woman's torturersNilufar Rajabova was one of around 20 women detained in the capital Dushanbe in December 2019 for wearing a hijab.
 Later that day she was tortured.

 Sino District Deputy Police Chief Lieutenant Colonel Mashrafi Islamzoda "approached me and cursed me right in front of my face.
 He pushed me several times, and once hit me on my neck so hard that I fell down.
 While falling I heard a crack in my spine," Rajabova told Forum 18.
-She was before being detained being medically checked for possible spinal column damage, and after Lt-Col Islamzoda hit her "I could not get up independently because I had pain and felt dizzy."
+She was being medically checked for possible spinal column damage just before being detained, and after Lt-Col Islamzoda hit her "I could not get up independently because I had pain and felt dizzy."

 Rajabova's mother was called to Sino Police Station, and "officials also threatened my mother with severe physical assault, and cursed her," Rajabova said.
 "I could not walk independently, so two police officers helped me to get into the taxi we called."
 When Rajabova's mother asked the officials what right they have to treat women like this, "they told us that we are not women but provocateurs".

 Rajabova has repeatedly made official complaints about the torture she and her mother experienced, most recently on 14 April 2020 to Sino District Prosecutor's Office.
 "Despite my continued complaints, no officials have been punished for my torture to this day," she told Forum 18 on 17 June.

 Tajikistan is obliged under the UN Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment to both arrest and put on criminal trial for torture any official suspected of being responsible for this.